-- 6.11 The resident has the right to review the resident's medical or financial records upon request. - 6.12 Residents shall be free from mental, verbal or physical abuse, neglect, and exploitation.
-Residents shall also be free from restraints as described in Section 5.14. - 6.13 When a resident is adjudicated mentally disabled, such powers as have been delegated by the Probate or Family Court to the resident's guardian shall devolve to the guardian pursuant to applicable law. - 6.14 Residents subject to transfer or discharge from the home, under Section 5.3 of these regulations, shall: - 6.14.a Be allowed to participate in the decision-making process of the home concerning the selection of an alternative placement; - 6.14.b Receive adequate notice of a pending transfer; and - 6.14.c Be allowed to contest their transfer or discharge by filing a request for a fair hearing before the Human Services Board in accordance with the procedures in 3 V.S.A. §3091. - 6.15 Residents have the right to refuse care to the extent allowed by law.
+- 6.11 The resident has the right to review his or her medical or financial records upon request. - 6.12 Residents shall be free from mental, verbal or physical abuse, neglect, and exploitation.
+Residents shall also be free from restraints as described in Section 5.13. - 6.13 When a resident is adjudicated mentally disabled, such powers as have been delegated by the Probate or Family Court to the resident's guardian shall devolve to the guardian pursuant to applicable law. - 6.14 Residents subject to transfer or discharge from the home under Section 5.3 of these regulations shall: - (a) Be allowed to participate in the decision-making process of the home concerning the selection of an alternative placement; - (b) Receive adequate notice of a pending transfer; and - (c) Be allowed to contest their transfer or discharge by filing a request for a fair hearing before the Human Services Board in accordance with the procedures in 3 V.S.A. §3091. - 6.15 Residents have the right to refuse care to the extent allowed by law.
 This includes the right to discharge himself or herself from the home.
 The home must fully inform the resident of the consequences of refusing care.
 If the resident makes a fully informed decision to refuse care, the home must respect that decision and is absolved of further responsibility.
-If the refusal of care will result in a resident's needs increasing beyond what the home is licensed to provide, or will result in the home being in violation of these regulations, the home may issue the resident a thirty (30) day notice of discharge in accordance with section 5.3.a of these regulations. - 6.16 Residents have the right to formulate advance directives as provided by state law and to have the home follow the residents' wishes. - 6.17 ACCS residents have the right to be away from the home for voluntary leaves of more than 24 hours, unless a legally appointed guardian directs the home otherwise.
-ACCS residents have the right to make decisions about such voluntary leaves without influence from the home. - 6.18 The enumeration of residents' rights shall not be construed to limit, modify, abridge or reduce in any way any rights that a resident otherwise enjoys as a human being or citizen.
-A summary of the obligations of the residential care home to its residents shall be written in clear language, large print, given to residents on admission, and posted conspicuously in a public place in the home.
-Such notice shall also summarize the home's grievance procedure and directions for contacting the Ombudsman Program and Vermont Protection and Advocacy, Inc.
+If the refusal of care shall result in a resident's needs increasing beyond what the home is licensed to provide, or shall result in the home being in violation of these regulations, the home may issue the resident a thirty (30) day notice of discharge in accordance with section 5.3.a of these regulations. - 6.16 Residents have the right to formulate advance directives as provided by state law and to have the home follow the residents' wishes. - 6.17 The enumeration of residents' rights shall not be construed to limit, modify, abridge or reduce in any way any rights that a resident otherwise enjoys as a human being or citizen.
+A summary of the obligations of the home to its residents shall be written in clear language, large print, given to residents on admission, and posted conspicuously in a public place in the home.
+Such notice shall also summarize the home's grievance procedure.